-2007 2006
+2008 2007

-(in tho usands)
+(in tho usands

 Deferred tax assets:

-State net operating loss carryforwards, net of federal \$ 809 \$ 1,016
+State net operating loss carryforwards, net of federal \$ 752 \$ 809

-Lease obligations 1,029 936
+Lease obligations 1,210 1,029

-Deferred revenues 106 155
+Deferred revenues 255 106

-Accrued pension/ERO costs 1,396 2,363
+Accrued pension/ERO costs 1,602 1,396

-Allowance for doubtful accounts 62 233
+Loss on investments, net 329

-Accrued compensation costs 83 52
+Accrued compensation costs 121 83

+Inventory reserves 281 62

+Asset retirement obligations 171 135

-Other, net 250 351
+Other, net 154 115

-Total gross deferred tax assets 3,735 5,106
+Total gross deferred tax assets 4,875 3,735

+Less valuation allowance (221)

+Net deferred tax assets 4,654 3,735

 Deferred tax liabilities:

-Plant-in-service 23,463 25,900
+Plant-in-service 33,204 24,968

-Deferred activation charges 294 49
+Deferred activation charges 368 294

-Gain on investments, net 42 375
+Gain on investments, net 42

-Total gross deferred tax liabilities 23,799 26,324
+Total gross deferred tax liabilities 33,572 25,304

-Net deferred tax liabilities \$ 20,064 \$ 21,218
+Net deferred tax liabilities \$ 28,918 \$ 21,569

 In assessing the ability to realize deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon generating future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods for which the deferred tax assets are deductible, management believed it more likely than not that the Company would realize the benefits of the deferred tax assets and eliminated the valuation allowance at December 31, 2005.
-The Company has generated net operating loss carryforwards of approximately \$13.8 million from its operations in several states.
-These carryforwards expire at varying dates beginning in the year 2019 and ending in 2027.
+Based upon the level of historical taxable income and projections for future taxable income over the periods for which the deferred tax assets are deductible, management believed it more likely than not that the state net operating loss carryforwards from its Converged Services segment will not be realized.
+Accordingly, a \$221 thousand valuation allowance was recorded at December 31, 2008, and the effect of the valuation allowance was recorded in income from continuing operations.
+The Company has generated net operating loss carryforwards of approximately \$14.5 million from its operations in several states.
+These carryforwards expire at varying dates beginning in the year 2019 and ending in 2028.